vatpac-technology/sops/docs/terminal/tindal.md

 #### Departures
 [Next](../controller-skills/coordination.md#next) coordination is required from TN ADC to TN TCU for all aircraft.

-The Standard Assignable level from TN ADC to TN TCU is:
+The standard assignable level from TN ADC to TN TCU is:

 | Aircraft | Level |
 | ----- | ---- |